jacobRaw/MTRN4231_burger_bot/README.md

 ## Results and Demonstration
 - Describe how your system performs against its design goals.
 - Include quantitative results where possible (e.g. accuracy, repeatability).
+    - confidence of the YOLO
+    - Record total number of attempts for a full cycle against successful attempts for repeatability
+    - record of the speed to complete task
 - Provide photos, figures, or videos showing the system in operation.
 (See Project Overview, above.)
 - Highlight robustness, adaptability, and innovation.